 Yes.
+On Saturday, Sunday and COTA (Central Ohio Teachers’ Association) Day only.
+(We do not have food available during the week, except for special events.)
+This year we will have some limited food options on our Bonus Monday’s and Fridays.
 We have a wide variety of food options from fair style foods to farm fresh options.
 (Follow the link to view these.)
-Food items on the menus range from approximately $1.50-8.50.
+Food items on the menus range from approximately $1.50-9.00

 Yes.
 If it has been raining prior to your visit, it could very well be muddy.
 We have some gravel parking, but most is in the grass and field.
 Also, our corn maze is in a field, and many of our other activities are set up in the grass.
 We suggest wearing old shoes or rain boots if it has rained.

 We have numerous wheelchair and stroller bound guests every fall.
-We have at least 2 handicap accessible Port o Pots, and most places on the farm are flat enough for wheel chairs and strollers.
+We have at least 3 handicap accessible Port-o-Pots, and indoor restrooms with handicap stalls (at a further distance).
+Most places on the farm are flat enough for wheel chairs and strollers.
 Aside from the barns, all other surfaces are mowed yard, gravel, or dirt, which is just the nature of a farm.
 Some strollers such as joggers as well as wheel chairs with larger (off road) wheels would work best if you have them.
-Motorized chairs do not typically work well.
+Motorized chairs do not always work well (depending on the tires).
 If your chair or stroller works in your yard and on stone, you should be just fine.
 Our hayrides are not specifically handicap accessible, but if the guest is able to be moved from a chair, we will do our best to help them on.

-Yes, we are open from 4:30-7:00 pm to the public.
-We are only open to school tours and private groups during the day.
+Yes, we are open Tuesday through Friday from 4:30-7:00 pm to the public.
+During 2020 we will also be open most Mondays and Fridays during October (see BONUS DAY CALENDAR.)
+We are only open to school tours and private groups during the day (Mon-Fri).
 You may participate in some of the activities during the weeknights, but many that require extra help to run are not open.
 (Click here to see the weeknight activity list.)

-No. Sorry!
+This year Woo Doggies Hotdog stand and The Twisted Lemon lemonade stand will be open on the BONUS Monday’s and Fridays that we are open in October.
+I’m sorry, we do not sell food Tuesday through Thursday nights.
 We are not usually busy enough during the week to serve food.
-We sometimes have sweets, kettle corn or food items for sale in the gift shop and drinks are always available for purchase, but the Harvest Cafe, Fat Boys and the Kettle Corn station are not open during the week.
+We sometimes have sweets, kettle corn or food items for sale in the gift shop and drinks are always available for purchase, but the Harvest Cafe and the Kettle Corn stations are not open during the week.
 We do serve food on COTA DAY FRIDAY (check our calendar link for this date as it changes each year).
 We can provide food during the week if large parties request it.
-School groups and parents must bring their own food if having lunch at the farm.
+School groups and parents must bring their own food and drinks if having lunch at the farm.
+We do not have drinking fountains.

 Yes.
 We offer discounts for groups of 20 or more.
 Contact us at email@example.com for discount options and to schedule your group’s visit.
 Discounts are only honored if you contact us at least 1 day in advance.